Jian Jiangxi, China Travel Guide

 Jian, a prefecture-level city in the central part of Jiangxi province, occupies a significant position along the Gan River.
 It boasts a rich historical heritage dating back over 2,200 years.
 The region is known for its role in The chinese language revolutionary history and its captivating the countryside.

-The city provides a blend of urban amenities and access to countryside charm, with fertile plains around the city gradually rising into mountainous ground towards the west.
+The city provides a blend of urban amenities plus admission to countryside charm, with fertile plains around the city gradually rising into mountainous ground in the direction of the west.

 Jian's history traces back to the Qin Dynasty (221–206 BC), with the establishment of its first county.
 For many centuries, it developed into a regional cultural and economic hub, known for its intellectual traditions and as a center of learning.